EVE in the News

-The Master Advisor for the EEB major is Dr. Gail Patricelli.
-She is knowledgeable in much of the material taught in the major and in the courses offered.
-Dr. Patricelli can also assist students with study plans and recommend courses they should take depending on their interests.
+The Acting Master Advisor for the EEB major is Dr. Art Shapiro.
+He is knowledgeable in the material taught in the major and in the courses offered.
+Dr. Shapiro can also assist students with study plans and recommend courses they should take depending on their interests.
 Courses taken abroad or in other universities are approved by the master advisor as well.
-She has the authority to assign a faculty advisor for undergraduates, too.
+He has the authority to assign a faculty advisor for undergraduates, too.

 Undergraduate Advisor, Mary Aften